penoonan/app/README.md

 ##Getting Started

-This Sketch sample app is not on Packagist yet, but the Framework is.
+This Sketch sample app is not on Packagist yet, but the [framework code](http://www.github.com/sketchwp/sketch) is.
 So for now if you want to use it:

 * Clone this repo somewhere into your Wordpress project
 * Run `composer update`